Provision throughput on containers and databases

 Sharing a database’s provisioned throughput across a set of containers is useful when you migrate a NoSQL database, such as MongoDB or Cassandra, hosted on a cluster of VMs or from on-premises physical servers to Azure Cosmos DB.
 Think of the provisioned throughput configured on your Azure Cosmos database as a logical equivalent, but more cost-effective and elastic, to that of the compute capacity of your MongoDB or Cassandra cluster.

 All containers created inside a database with provisioned throughput must be created with a partition key.
-At any given point of time, the throughput allocated to a container within a database is distributed across all the logical partitions of that container.
+At any given point in time, the throughput allocated to a container within a database is distributed across all the logical partitions of that container.
 When you have containers that share provisioned throughput configured on a database, you can't selectively apply the throughput to a specific container or a logical partition.

 If the workload on a logical partition consumes more than the throughput that's allocated to a specific logical partition, your operations are rate-limited.
 When rate-limiting occurs, you can either increase the throughput for the entire database or retry the operations.
 For more information on partitioning, see Logical partitions.

+If your workloads involve deleting and recreating all the collections in a database, it is recommended that you drop the empty database and recreate a new database prior to collection creation.
 The following image shows how a physical partition can host one or more logical partitions that belong to different containers within a database:

 Set throughput on a database and a container

 You can combine the two models.
 Provisioning throughput on both the database and the container is allowed.
 The following example shows how to provision throughput on an Azure Cosmos database and a container: